proofrock/caddy_knockknock/README.md

 # Caddy Knock Knock

-A "simple enough but secure for someone" auth schema for caddy reverse proxies.
+A *simple enough but secure for someone* auth schema for caddy reverse proxies.

 Basically, you can forbid access to services until a particular, secret address is visited.
 Then the visiting IP gains access to the services until caddy is restarted.

-You must be aware that this URL is the equivalent of a token and must be protected as a secret.
+You must be aware that this URL is **equivalent to a token and must be protected as a secret**.
 Don't create a bookmark in the browser.
 Keep it safe, really.

-Also, the IP should be fairly non-spoofable.
-Avoid VPNs!
+Also, the IP should be fairly non-shared and non-spoofable. **Avoid VPNs and public WiFi**!

 And yes, in the future I will add a timeout, not just "forever".
 But it's a good POC for now.